Giftbit/currencyapi/docs/drop-in-gift-cards.md

 Use the Lightrail transaction value that comes back to set the parameters for actually posting the charge.

 ##### Post the Charge
 Our client libraries make it easy to post a split-tender charge where part of the transaction is covered by a Lightrail account, and part is covered by Stripe.

-Here's a Node example of how to handle posting a charge:
+Node example of how to handle posting a charge:
 ```javascript
 /**
  * REST endpoint that performs the charge and returns HTML.